codedoctor/mongoose-identity-store/README.md

 This is a work in progress, and some indexes need to be defined.
 You have been warned

 ## Release Notes
+### 0.3.3
+updated versions
+allow for models to be created from connections

 ### 0.3.2
 Bug fix: On creation of a facebook account that has an invalid email address don't blow up.